Binge Eating: Risk Factors, Health Impacts, Assessment, And Treatment

 - Environmental Causes: Societal pressures, exposure to diet culture, and unrealistic body standards fuel disordered eating habits.
 Environmental factors such as family dynamics, peer influence, or weight-related stigma also play a significant role in the onset and continuation of binge eating behavior.

-Can ADHD, OCD, or Stress Cause Binge Eating?
+Can ADHD, OCD, Or Stress Cause Binge Eating?

 Stress, whether from personal, academic, or work-related pressures, triggers binge eating as a coping mechanism to manage negative emotions.
-The emotional high from binge eating provides short-term relief, but ultimately, it perpetuates a harmful cycle of disordered eating and psychological distress.

 What are the Risk Factors of Binge Eating Disorder?